Elements of a Good Experiment

 Either Modern Physics (phys230) or Climate (phys225) are a prerequisite for this course.
 You will need to enter the course with a working knowledge of the physics and mathematics at that level.
 Laboratory experiences in physics 111/112 are a valuable knowledge and experience base for this course.
 Review your laboratory experience.
 Look over old reports to identify skills you need.
 Of course by now you should have completed English 110.
 If you haven't, then don't take this course.
 Finish English first.

 I also assume that you have computer skills, including email, using the web, word processing, Mathematica, spread sheets, and other generic, scientific computer tools.
 We will enhance your skills with all of these.

 We will have formal classroom time, especially early in the semester.
 It is important that you apply your attention to these presentations as they will be vital to your experiments.
 Students will be required to pick a professional track—physics, astronomy, or meteorology.
 While everyone is exposed to the same two options for the first experiment, there are computational, equipment and write-up differences between the professions.
 This will be especially important on subsequent experiments, which tend to be more closely connected to your professional goals.

 There will be two phases to the course.
 They are somewhat co-mingled

 I may allow you to work in groups of up to three, although after the first experiment, you will ordinarily work alone.
-You may not work with any specific individual on more than two of your experiments.
+In no case will you work with any specific individual on more than two of your experiments.
 I reserve the right to restrict your choice of partners, and I may even encourage or require you to work alone.
 This does not mean that you cannot engage in collegial discussions with classmates about experiments.

 Absences and Tardiness

 On the occasions we have formal classroom time you are responsible for the material presented.
 Contact a classmate for the notes.
 If you need to document absences, please talk with me first.
 The formal approach is